Bachelor of Science In Electrical & Computer Engineering

 • This is a continuation of the first-semester, senior-year capstone design course to meet end goals.
 The student will present work in a formal report and at the college capstone design expo.

 • The University of New Haven offers a wide variety of in-depth courses that create a transformational educational experience for our students.
-To view the complete list of courses you'll take while pursuing a Bachelor of Science in Computer Engineering, check out the Academic Catalog:
+To view the complete list of courses you'll take while pursuing a Bachelor of Science in Electrical and Computer Engineering, check out the Academic Catalog:

 Electrical and Computer Engineering, General Concentration, B.S.